Air Conditioner Repair Checklist

 We recommend replacing flat filters once a month, and pleated filters every three months.

-If you aren’t sure when you last installed a new one, turn off your system fully and pull out the filter.
+If you aren’t sure when you last replaced your filter, turn off your system fully and pull out the filter.
 You can spot the filter in your furnace or air pump’s blower compartment.
 It may also be situated in a connected filter case or wall-mounted return air grille.

 Angle the filter up to the sunshine.
 If you see a lot of dust, you certainly should buy a new filter.